mjtimblin/Flow.Launcher.Plugin.AwsToolkit/README.md

 # AWS Toolkit

 ## Installation

 This plugin is intended to be used by [Flow Launcher](https://www.flowlauncher.com/).
 It will not work with Wox.

-To download this plugin, go to the [latest release](https://github.com/mjtimblin/Flow.Launcher.Plugin.AwsToolkit/releases/latest) and extract the zip file to Flow's user data plugin directory.
+Download the [latest release](https://github.com/mjtimblin/Flow.Launcher.Plugin.AwsToolkit/releases/latest).
+To install, extract the zip file to Flow Launcher's user data plugin directory in `%appdata%\FlowLauncher\Plugins` or `<YourPortableLocation>\FlowLauncher\app-<VersionOfYourFlowLauncher>\UserData\Plugins` (if you are using portable mode).

 ## Usage